-With the recent news and onset of the Residential Demolition Program in Detroit, Michigan, or as termed by Jeff Byles, “demolition central,” the question and significance of historically significant demolition projects came to mind.
-In order to get to the bottom of this subject matter, one must pose an important question of whether the industry of urban demolition has caused a positive or negative outcome over the years, and what greater purpose has it served.
+With the rise of the 2013 Residential Demolition Program in Detroit, Michigan, or as termed by Jeff Byles, “demolition central,” the question and significance of historically significant demolition projects is increasingly important discourse.
+In order to get to the bottom of this subject matter, one must pose an important question as to whether the industry of urban demolition has caused a positive or negative outcome over the years, and what greater purpose it has served.

 As an aspiring urban planner, what I found most intriguing about the book were the thorough discussions and examples of demolition projects, from Haussmann’s Paris to the urban clearances of Detroit.
 Additional topics ranged from the “American public policy gone bad” in St. Louis, Missouri, to Urban Renewal and Penn Station in New York.
 And of course, one cannot talk about demolition without mentioning two of its historically significant players, Baron Haussmann and Robert Moses, which Byles manages to incorporate in a cohesive way.
 However, the book also raises more questions than answers, such as – what was the greater impact demolition has served over time?
 And, whether that impact was for the better or the worse?